vpdb/server/README.md

 was changed.
 In order to do that, launch the server in *development mode* by typing `grunt dev`, which will:

  * Compile all `.styl` stylesheets to `.css` and regenerate the style guide when a stylesheet changes
- * Regenerate the style guide if the style guide template changes
+ * Regenerate the style guide when a style guide template changes
- * Restart the server if server code changes
+ * Restart the server when server code changes
  * Trigger a [Livereload](http://livereload.com/) event on any of the above

 ### Grunt Task Overview